SpaceX launches rocket from NASA's historic moon pad

 “Baby came back,” he tweeted.

-The celebratory roar grew when the Dragon cargo ship successfully reached orbit a few minutes later.
+The celebratory roar grew when the Dragon cargo ship successfully reached orbit a couple minutes later.
 It will reach the space station Wednesday, delivering 5,500 pounds of food, clothes and experiments.

 It was SpaceX’s second launch attempt in a row.
 Saturday’s effort was foiled by last-minute rocket concerns.
 The repairs paid off, and even the clouds parted enough to ensure a safe flight.